jimdel/jamesdelay.dev/README.md

 - [] Fix email validation and button enabling/disabling
 - [] Create a responsive navigation
-- [] Create an overlay for projects that links to GitHub README
+- [] Create an overlay for projects that links to GitHub README.md

 ### Long Term